BRISBANE & ONLINE IN AUSTRALIA

 My role is not to provide all the answers, but to walk alongside you as you develop your own clinical judgement, confidence, and professional identity.

-Together, we can explore the complexity of this work while staying connected to curiosity, compassion and the values that brought you into the profession.
+Together, we can explore the complexity of this work while staying connected to curiosity, compassion and the values that first brought you into the profession.

 Trauma-Informed & Neuroaffirming